nerufuyo/nerucordarchiver/README.md

 - Use lower quality settings for faster downloads
 - Check your internet connection
 - Some videos may have rate limiting applied by YouTube

+**Note**: 403 errors are typically temporary and affect all YouTube downloaders.
+The application will work normally once YouTube's restrictions are lifted.

 ## Dependencies